Matrix Organizational Structure: Examples & Template

 ProjectManager Can Help you Run a Matrix Organizational Structure

 Given the complexity of a matrix organizational structure, it’s critical to have the right project management tools to make sure team members are receiving their tasks in a clear and orderly fashion.
-Two bosses can create a muddle, so having all project communication housed in one software is essential.
+Two bosses can create chaos, so having all project communication housed in one software is essential.

-ProjectManager has a “My Work” section that enables team members to see all of their tasks in one place, regardless of whether a project or functional manager assigned it to them.
+ProjectManager enables team members to see their tasks in one place, regardless of whether a project or functional manager assigned it to them.
 This enables them to manage their workflow more efficiently, marking their progress and adding comments along the way for managers.
-They can also work on tasks by projects too if they want to stay in one mindset before moving on to another project.
+They can also work on tasks by project if they want to stay in one mindset before moving on to another.

 For project and functional managers, the reporting tools in ProjectManager can be nothing short of essential.
 With a real time project dashboard and advanced reporting features, management can always keep abreast of what’s going on.
 With ProjectManager, you can make a project report with just one click.
 Our reports include status reports, task reports, variance reports, availability reports and more.
 This is an all-encompassing project management software that suits everyone in the organization.